nhsconnect/Digital-Child-Health/Generation/Chapter.3.Architecture/index.md

 The event message consists of a Bundle identified by the type "message", with the first resource in the bundle being a MessageHeader.
 The MessageHeader resource has an event code that identifies the type of event being published.
 It also carries additional metadata.

 Each event will carry a standard set of data to act as an event "header" (to help identify the patient, publisher, and actual event).
-This standard header consists of the following items and their corresponding FHIR resource element:
+This standard header consists of the following **mandatory** items and their corresponding FHIR resource element:

 | Event Metadata Item                    | FHIR element                 |